Please rate topic.

 Scheker et al reported on the outcome of ulnar shortening performed on 32 wrists with early osteoarthritis of the DRUJ.
 The postoperative wrist ratings were 7/32 excellent, 11/32 good, 9/32 fair, 5/32 poor, with plate irritation being the most frequent postoperative complication.

 Figure A is a radiograph showing significant DRUJ arthritis.
 Illustration A shows ulnar hemiresection arthroplasty.
 Illustration B shows a Darrach procedure.
-Illustration C shows a Suave-Kapandji procedure.
+Illustration C shows a Sauve-Kapandji procedure.
 Illustration D is a treatment schematic of TFCC reconstruction.

 Answer 1: There is no obvious ulnar styloid non-union.